 Earn more points at Starwood Preferred Guest® and Marriott Rewards® hotels.

 Earn 6x points on eligible purchases at SPG® or Marriott Rewards® hotels.
 This is an excellent rate if you’re a regular at these properties.
 You could quickly earn enough for complimentary nights, as reward bookings start at 7,500 points.

 On all other eligible purchases, earn 2x points.

 Annual free night award.

-Receive one free night every year after your card account anniversary.
-It’s good for a free night at a participating property, up to a redemption level of 35,000 points.
+Receive one complimentary night every year after your card account anniversary.
+It’s good for a complimentary night at a participating property, up to a redemption level of 35,000 points.

 Complimentary Silver Elite status.

 Get complimentary in-room Internet access, earn 10% more in bonus points, get priority late checkout and more with automatic Silver Elite status.
 Spend $30,000 in a calendar year and upgrade to Gold Elite Status for yet more benefits.
 Starting January 1, 2019, this threshold increases to $35,000.